Road Trip Down Iceland's Golden Circle Loop

 After Gullfoss, we were in need of a glass of wine and a slice of pizza, and Mika was both highly rated and, more importantly, close by.
 Known prominently for langoustines and handmade chocolates, we came instead for a giant pizza drizzled with raspberry-chili sauce, and it was pretty good, in addition to being unique.
 Unfortunately, we forgot to take a picture because it was late and we were exhausted, but it was definitely tasty!

 If you have enough time to take 2 days exploring the Golden Circle instead of 1, this is where you need to turn in for the night.
 After spending a day taking in mesmerizing waterfalls, geysirs, and landscapes, imagine checking in to a transparent bubble hotel in the middle of the forest under the magical Icelandic night sky, complete with warm, cozy beds and ultimate seclusion.
-That’s what we did, and you can–and should–too (check out my full experience recap of our stay in the Bubble here).
+That’s what we did, and you can–and should–too.

 SKÁLHOLT — Skálholti, 801 Selfossi